xraySMULu/the-big-squeeze/README.md

 **Major findings**
 * The correlation between inflation and the S&P 500 Performance is weak.
 * The correlation between inflation and housing is strong.
+* Inflation simultaneously challenges housing affordability and job security, impacting overall economic well-being.

 ### CPI vs S&P 500

 In continuing our investigation, we analysed S&P 500 Performance datasets and CPI datasets